-Short term capital gains are taxed at the same tax rate that is applied to your normal income.
-In other words, if you are falling in 28% tax bracket, and you sold stocks after holding say ten months, the gain will be short term capital gains ( as holding was less than 12 months) and will be taxed @ 28%.
+- Short term capital gains are taxed at the same tax rate that is applied to your normal income.
+In other words, if you are falling in 28% tax bracket, short term capital gains in your hand will be will be taxed @ 28%.

-Long term capital gains are taxed on special prescribed rates .
-Which is given below :
+- Long term capital gains are taxed on lower rates -maximum is 20%.

 - In case of long term capital gains on sale of a home after using it as primary residence for at least 2 years out of 5 years , you are eligible to claim exemption upto $2,50,000 if you are single,($2,50,000 in case filing returns jointly).
 Checkout the real estate capital gains calculator